Myoland/VaporAuth/README.md

 ### Scope

-In this part we will show how to use `VaporScope` for Scope-based authentication.
+In this part, we will show how to use `VaporScope` for Scope-based authentication.

 In [ScopeHandler.swift](./Sources/VaporScope/ScopeHandler.swift), we define the basic logic for assearting scopes.
 See `ScopeHandler.assertScopes(_:carried:)` for more detail.